DARPA-ASKEM/terarium/docs/workflow operations/Optimize Doc.md

         intervention type when you know what value a parameter should take but not when; so, you'll want to find the optimal start time for an intervention.
             Example:
+            I want to turn on some masking intervention such that the parameter that impacts infected growth `beta` is set to the relatively smaller value of 0.1.
-            I want to turn on "masking" (beta set to small number, ~0.1) but I want to know how late I can do it while making the number of infected I never exceed a specified number (The threshold)
+            I want to know how late I can start this masking while making the number of infected never exceed a specified number.
     `Parameter Value` Intervention Type:
         intervention type when you know when an intervention should take place but you want to find the optimal value for this intervention.
             Example:
-            I want to turn on "quarantine" in day 30.
-            How strong/effective will this quarantine need to be in order to keep the number ofinfected lower than a specified number (The threshold)
+            I want to turn on a quarantine intervention in day 30 for 90 days.
+What will the value for the parameter that impacts infected growth `beta` need to be in order to keep the number of infected lower than a (specified threshold) number?

 `Qoi Method` (Constraint)
     The QoI method specifies how the Quality of Interest is defined with respect to the selected variable.